 That’s really wonderful.
 Some people – when they see it in the “lucky people” perspective – might think this project doesn’t mean anything.
 But when we put our shoes in those children’s, it can be something demonstrative.
 That’s exactly what also motivated me to volunteer here.

 I’m also curious, how do you think Sustainable Development Goals number 4 (quality education) could be ideal based on conditions in Semarang?

 Actually, SDG number 4 itself has 7 points.
 What Sunshine tries to bring here is point 4.1, about how every child has the same chance for equal primary and secondary education.
 There are more points that could be implemented in Semarang, right?

 Now, let’s take a look at the abundance of citizens in Semarang, and how we can see the gap between the poor and the rich.
 Merely to make their education equal has to take forever.
 SDGs number 4 might not cover all problems in Semarang, but that’s why in one project we can focus on one SDG.
 I bear in mind that as long as education quality isn’t equal, every child’s experience is also inequal.
 For instance, someone’s confidence to practice English can be lower when they’re in low-socioeconomic education surrounding, which is unsupportive.

-How do you and your team have been promoting sustainability and influencing commoners?
-And if there’s something you haven’t tried or done, how would it be?
+How have you and your team been promoting sustainability and influencing commoners?
+And if there’s something you haven’t tried or done, what would it be?

 First, I contacted the government, consulting about our syllabus for their agreement.
 Also, we contacted the school, showing our project design to know whether they accept our plan or not.